Why you'll love this vegetable fried rice

 How to make vegan tofu fried rice

-If using frozen rice, prepare in the microwave according to package directions.
+If using frozen rice, prepare in the microwave according to the package directions.

 If using leftover rice, skip and move on to the next step.